Musk says he would reverse Twitter ban on Donald Trump

 - Donald Trump45th President of the United States

-(Reuters) -Tesla Chief Executive Elon Musk said Tuesday he would reverse Twitter's ban on former U.S. President Donald Trump, while speaking at the Financial Times Future of the Car conference.
+(Reuters) - Billionaire Elon Musk said Tuesday he would reverse Twitter's ban on former U.S. President Donald Trump when he buys the social media platform, the clearest signal of Musk's intention to cut moderation of the site.

-Musk, who has called himself a "free speech absolutist," recently inked a $44 billion deal to acquire the social media platform.
+Musk, the world's richest person and chief executive of Tesla Inc, has inked a $44-billion deal to buy Twitter.
+He has called himself a "free speech absolutist" but given few specific details of his plans.

+Musk is expected to become Twitter's temporary CEO after closing the deal, Reuters previously reported according to a source familiar with the matter.

+The question of reinstating Trump has been seen as a litmus test of how far Musk will go in making changes.

+Musk, speaking to the Financial Times Future of the Car conference, added that he and Twitter co-founder Jack Dorsey believe permanent bans should be "extremely rare" and reserved for accounts that operate bots or spread spam.

-The decision to ban Trump from Twitter did not silence the former president's voice, but rather amplified his views among people on the political right, Musk said, calling the ban "morally wrong and flat-out stupid."
+Musk said the decision to ban Trump amplified Trump's views among people on the political right, and he called the ban "morally wrong and flat-out stupid."

+The suspension of Trump’s account, which had more than 88 million followers, silenced his primary megaphone days before the end of his term and follows years of debate about how social media companies should moderate the accounts of powerful global leaders.

 Trump was permanently suspended from Twitter shortly after the Jan.
 6 riot on the U.S. Capitol.
 Twitter cited "the risk of further incitement of violence" in its decision.